tarwn/lessthandot-hugo/blogs/content/posts/2011-02-11-product-selection-requirements-and-scoring.md

 To use this tool we will need to go through the criteria the group has brainstormed and assign a relative score to each one.
 Whether we have the group do this together or return to their desks and submit an individual prioritization is a matter of taste.
 Working together in the room provides the advantage that people can explain what the criteria meant when they suggested, attempt to influence others, and potentially vote to remove criteria altogether.
 The potential downside is that we are inviting emotional discourse and there could be some hurt feelings (only a problem if it gets out of hand).
 Asking people to vote on relative weights or averaging the priority they assign individually should give a weighting to each individual criterion and allow us to build a scorecard.

 If the items are scored individually, it is critical to bring everyone back together again to discuss items and to help people communicate their meanings to the wider group.
-Just as non-IT people will not find it obvious how expensive it could be to buy software for an operating system than IT doesn&#8217;t have the in-house knowledge to support, there is also that same potential to misunderstand the criticality of an item that a marketing, sales, or purchasing agent brings to the table.
+Just as non-IT people will not find it obvious how expensive it could be to buy software for an operating system than IT doesn't have the in-house knowledge to support, there is also that same potential to misunderstand the criticality of an item that a marketing, sales, or purchasing agent brings to the table.
 A follow-up allows people to discuss the items they feel uncomfortable with and attempt to sway the vote towards a more comfortable value.

 As before, thank the group and congratulate them on another step successfully completed.